 This permanent exhibition space of 300m˛ presents a collection of objects and personal documents: objects, outfits, paintings, models, videos… that illustrate the lives of pilots, and their daily lives and battles during the two years they spent on the Russian Front.

-You will notably discover a Yak 3, which landed in Le Bourget on 20th June 1945 when the unit returned.
+You will particularly discover a Yak 3, which landed in Le Bourget on 20th June 1945 when the unit came back.
 It is in fact a last example of the planes used on the Russian front.